 Climbing, of any kind, requires a pretty substantial amount of strength – indoor rock climbing is no different.
 Muscles throughout your entire body will get put to work but you’ll probably notice it more in your upper body since we ladies tend to be a bit weaker in that area.
 Your forearms, biceps, triceps, shoulders, back and core will be working like crazy to keep you clinging to the wall as you ascend.
 You’ll also rely a lot on your glutes, thighs, calves and feet to keep your footholds and support your weight while you reach for the next rock.

+If you’ve ever seen female rock climbers, you know exactly the effects climbing has on the body.
 With all of this muscle action happening during each and every climb, there’s a very good chance you’ll develop some pretty spectacular muscles – particularly in the arm, back and shoulder regions.

 Classes: What to expect; should I take them?

 Indoor rock climbing classes are only offered at climbing gyms so before you can find a class, you have to find a gym.
 Climbing gyms are not as common as the average fitness gym, but they are sprouting up in more and more areas.